Travels in Euroland with Ed Balls - Everything you need to know about

 What is Travels in Euroland with Ed Balls about?

 The former MP heads to Europe to discover how the divisions exposed by Brexit are reflected across the EU, exploring the role that national identity and pride have had to play in fuelling the rise of right-wing populism across the continent.
-He continues his journey across Europe in Germany and Poland.
+In the next episode, he continues his journey across Europe in Italy and France.

 Is there a Radio Times review for Travels in Euroland with Ed Balls?